Bell, California: Government and infrastructure

 The City of Bell has 75 full-time employees across all City departments.

 Fire protection in Bell is provided by the Los Angeles County Fire Department.
-The LACFD operates Station #163 at 6320 Pine Avenue in Bell as a part of Battalion 3.
+The LACFD operates Station No. 163 at 6320 Pine Avenue in Bell as a part of Battalion 3.

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving Bell and surrounding areas.

 The United States Postal Service operates the Bell Post Office at 6327 Otis Avenue and the Bandini Station Post Office at 5555 Bandini Boulevard.